Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Summary and discussions

 In all three mentioned regimes, the fractional parameter $\alpha$ appears explicitly in the physical observables, allowing theoretical and observational constraints to be imposed.
 Our analysis shows that the simultaneous reproduction of these cosmological phases requires $\alpha$ to lie close to unity, namely, within the range $ 0.8 \;\lesssim\; \alpha \;\lesssim\; 1.2$, indicating that deviations from the Newtonian limit are small but dynamically significant.

 It is worth emphasizing that within the framework of standard Newtonian gravity it is not possible to describe the present accelerated expansion of the universe.
-In the conventional Newtonian cosmological description, the expansion dynamics are governed solely by the ordinary matter content, which inevitably leads to a decelerating cosmic expansion.
+In the conventional Newtonian cosmological description, the expansion dynamics governed solely by the ordinary matter content, which inevitably leads to a decelerating cosmic expansion.

 In contrast, the fractional extension of Newtonian gravity proposed in this work provides a natural mechanism capable of reproducing the present cosmic acceleration.
 As shown in equations \eqref{lambda-eff-lambda} and \eqref{H_0}, the effective cosmological constant and the present Hubble rate are both controlled by the deviation of the fractional parameter from the Newtonian limit, $\alpha = 1$.
-Therefore, even a tiny fractional deformation of the Newtonian dynamics can generate a non--vanishing effective cosmological constant and hence a late--time accelerated cosmic expansion.
+Therefore, even a tiny fractional deformation of the Newtonian dynamics can generate a non-vanishing effective cosmological constant and hence a late-time accelerated cosmic expansion.

 From a conceptual point of view, this result establishes an interesting bridge between Newtonian cosmology and relativistic cosmological models.
 In the standard relativistic framework the accelerated expansion is usually attributed either to a fundamental cosmological constant or to some form of dark energy component.
 In the present approach, however, the accelerated expansion emerges from a modified gravitational dynamics rather than from the introduction of an additional energy component.
 In this sense, the effective cosmological constant appearing in our model does not represent a fundamental vacuum energy but instead arises as a manifestation of the fractional deformation of Newtonian gravity.
 In this perspective, dark energy may be interpreted as the manifestation of a small fractional deformation of Newtonian gravitational dynamics.